top-comengineer/wcvendors/readme.txt

 == Installation ==
 1. Download and install from WordPress.org.
-2. Launch the Setup wizard and follow the setup screens.
+2. Launch the setup wizard and follow the setup screens.
 3. All settings are available under the WordPress Admin / WC Vendors / Settings screen
 4. Configure your email notifications under WooCommerce / Settings / Emails screen
 5. View Commissions under WC Vendors / Commissions and WooCommerce / Reports / WC Vendors screen
 6. Vendors and pending vendors are available on the WordPress / Users screen

 == Frequently Asked Questions ==